danwild/cesium-ng-minimap/readme.md

 `<cesium-mini-map></cesium-mini-map>`

-The extent object is broadcast as an event: `extentOfInterestChanged`
+The extent object is broadcast as an event whenever the map stops moving: `extentOfInterestChanged`